KingdomOfOriginsDev/KingdomOfOrigins/privacy_policy.md

 ## Removal of your data
 Any data collected, except in certain scenarios to avoid cheating/exploits, can be requested to be removed.
-To do so, you reach out throught the means displayed in [the contact section].(#Contact)
+To do so, you reach out throught the means displayed in [the contact section].(#contact)

 ## Contact
 For any questions or concerns, feel free to contact us by the following means: